-A comparison of current CRMS project sites, reference sites, and the Mermentau River reference recorder ME11-01R average weekly salinities within the target range of 3 ppt was tested via a nonparametric one-way Median test across the years 2007-2015 comparing concurrent data in these locations.
-The project CRMS sites were within the 3 ppt target range approximately 56% of the time where the reference CRMS sites were in the 3 ppt target range 65% of the time, these differences were significant based on a non-parametric Median test ($\chi^2 = 4.733$, p<0.0296), but probably not ecologically meaningful.
-The Mermentau River reference recorder ME11-01R was in the 3 ppt threshold 59% of the time compared to the project CRMS sites 56% which did not differ from one another ($\chi^2 = 0.073$, p<0.7860).
-The overall salinities trends in all three locations followed the broader patterns of local rainfall and storm events (figure 13).
-The pattern of increasing salinity due to the 2010-2011 drought and the 2005 and 2008 hurricane seasons was completely reversed from 2012-2015 (figure 14).
-Heavy sustained rains from 2012-2015 caused both the reference and project CRMS sites to be below 3 ppt over 70% of the time.
+A comparison of current CRMS project sites, reference sites, and the Mermentau River reference recorder ME11-01R average weekly salinities within the target range of 3 ppt was tested via a nonparametric one-way Median test across the years 2008-2018 comparing concurrent data in these locations.
+The project CRMS sites were within the 3 ppt target range approximately 65% of the time where the reference CRMS sites were in the 3 ppt target range 68% of the time; these differences were not significant based on a non-parametric Median test $(\chi^2 = 2.124, p < 0.145)$.
+The Mermentau River reference recorder ME11-01R was in the 3 ppt threshold 64% of the time compared to the project CRMS sites 65% which did statistically differ from one another ($\chi^2 = 9.522$, p<0.0020), but were not ecologically meaningful.
+The overall salinity trends in all three locations followed the broader patterns of local rainfall and storm events (figure 13).
+The pattern of increasing salinity due to the 2010-2011 drought and the 2005 and 2008 hurricane seasons was completely reversed from 2012-2017 (figure 14).
+Heavy sustained rains from 2012-2016 caused both the reference and project CRMS sites to be below 3 ppt over 70% of the time.
 The Mermentau River reference recorder also reversed its previous trajectory but not to the extent of the other locations (figure 15).
+The above average rainfall pattern ceased in 2017-2018 as a spring drought lead to increased salinities in all locations and a reduction of the in target percentage.

-The higher salinity threshold of 7 ppt was rarely observed in the project and reference CRMS sites, even during the extreme drought of 2011 and never during the wet years of 2012 and 2015 (figure 16).
-The reference CRMS sites were generally in the 7 ppt target (91%) more often than the project CRMS sites (85%) and both were significantly fresher than the Mermentau River reference site during the drier years of 2010 and 2011.
-The project and reference CRMS site average weekly salinities within the target range of 7 ppt was tested via a nonparametric one-way Median test across the years 2007-2015 comparing concurrent data in these two locations ($\chi^2 = 4.577$, p<0.0324), there again was a difference between the two locations.
-The Mermentau River reference recorder was in the 7 ppt target significantly less of the time (73%) than the project CRMS sites (85%), as shown by a nonparametric one-way Median test across the years 2007-2015 comparing concurrent data in these two locations (χ^2 = 10.89, p<0.0010).
+The higher salinity threshold of 7 ppt was rarely observed in the project and reference CRMS sites, even during the extreme drought of 2011 and never during the years 2015-2017 (figure 16).
+The reference CRMS sites were generally in the 7 ppt target (92%) more often than the project CRMS sites (88%) and both were significantly fresher than the Mermentau River reference site during the drier years of 2010 and 2011.
+The project and reference CRMS site average weekly salinities within the target range of 7 ppt was tested via a nonparametric oneway Median test across the years 2008-2018 comparing concurrent data in these two locations $(\chi^2 = 8.200, p < 0.0042)$; there was a statistical difference between the two locations, but not an ecological one.
+The Mermentau River reference recorder was in the 7 ppt target significantly less of the time (76%) than the project CRMS sites (88%), as shown by a nonparametric oneway Median test across the years 2008-2018 comparing concurrent data in these two locations $(\chi^2 = 74.86, p < 0.0001)$.
 The project features appear to be very effective at reducing salinity greater than 7 ppt in the project marsh while this higher salinity water regularly enters the upper Mermentau River, especially in drought years (figures 17).
-However due to the lack of hydrologic exchange at low water levels the project CRMS sites can maintain salinities above the 3 ppt level longer than the CRMS reference recorder as seen in 2011.
+However due to the lack of hydrologic exchange at low water levels the project CRMS sites can maintain salinities above the 3 ppt level longer than the CRMS reference recorder as seen in 2010, 2013, and 2018.
 This is due to the evapotranspiration of surface waters and the concentration of salts held within those waters, overall the project weir does not permit high salinity water from entering the project area under most hydrologic conditions.

 Figure 11.
-Monthly mean salinity in the project CRMS sites (CRMS2493 and CRMS0624), reference CRMS sites (CRMS0605 and CRMS0583) and the Mermentau River reference recorder (ME11-01R), the Mermentau River reference reorder consistently has higher and more variable salinity than the project CRMS sites and the reference CRMS sites.
+Monthly mean salinity in the project CRMS sites (CRMS2493 and CRMS0624), reference CRMS sites (CRMS0605 and CRMS0583) and the Mermentau River reference recorder (ME11-01R).
+The Mermentau River reference reorder consistently has higher and more variable salinity than the project CRMS sites and the reference CRMS sites.